-1.11.
-In summary, the main users of the proposed hotel accommodation will be resort guests and their arrival and departure will be spread across the day therefore having little or no conflict with day visitors to the theme park.
+1.15.
+In summary, the main users of the proposed lodges will be resort guests who's arrival and departure will be spread across the day therefore having little or no conflict with day visitors to the theme park.
 Indeed the additional accommodation, in line with the statements provided for the Long Term Plan, will potentially reduce the number of vehicles to and from Alton Towers Resort during existing peak hours of the site.
+There are also additional transport benefits related to the increased on-site accommodation.